technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 01/Lab 01 - Automate Onboarding of New Employee.md

     ![](./media/image44.png)

-13. Drag the Form1 container little down and click on **Insert- \> Rectangle** to insert header to the form.
+13. Drag the Form1 container little down and click on **Insert --> Rectangle** to insert header to the form.

     ![](./media/image45.png)

 14. Adjust the rectangle to the container width.
-Click on **Insert- \> Text label**.
+Click on **Insert --> Text label**.